7 Exercises to Do Everyday – Introduction

 - Kneel on all fours and place your forearms on the floor.

-- Walk your feet out and back until your body is straight and your weight is on your toes and forearms only.
+- Walk your feet out and back until your body is in a straight line and your weight is on your toes and forearms only.

 - Tense your abs, legs, shoulders, and arms.